Lsam18/Sentinel-X/README.md

-# RDP Monitoring Tool - README
+# RDP Monitoring Tool - GUIDE

 ## Part 1: Pre-requisites Installation Script
 This script installs all pre-requisites necessary to run the RDP monitoring tool.
 Save this script as `install-prerequisites.ps1`.